clydemcqueen/gscam2/README.md

 ## Install and build

-Tested on ROS2 Foxy, Galactic, Humble and Rolling.
+Tested on ROS2 Humble, Jazzy and Kilted.
 See the [Dockerfile](Dockerfile) for install and build instructions.

 ## Usage